The Friedreich’s Ataxia Treatment Pipeline is a visual tool for communicating the progress of research and development on lead therapeutic candidates.

 FARA is supporting the advancement of these treatments with financial resources, advocacy, and/or fostered collaboration.
 FARA believes that there is merit in each of these approaches and that effective treatment will come in the form of a "cocktail approach" - a combination of two or more therapies.

-This pipeline has been updated as of December 2014, and focuses on drugs that are already in human trials or in preclinical development.
-It only represents a small sampling of earlier-stage (discovery) research ongoing to identify and develop new potential therapies.
+This pipeline has been updated as of July 2015 and focuses on drugs that are already in preclinical development or have advanced to human clinical trial.
+Earlier drug discovery research shown by the blue bars at the bottom represent a small sampling of ongoing research to identify and develop new potential therapies.